 Our work organization dominates centuries-old patterns of thought

-Thought patterns that have been firmly anchored in our heads for decades, even centuries: Only "hard" work deserves the necessary recognition and remuneration.
-The promise: more power, usually understood as measurable, more good and hard work, brings more success, more security and more growth.
+Patterns of thought that have been firmly anchored in our heads for decades, indeed centuries: Only “hard” work deserves the necessary recognition and reward.
+The promise: More performance, usually understood as measurable, more good and hard work, brings more success, more security and more growth.

-One of the easiest metrics for performance in industrial society has been working hours so far.
-Those who were present and under the control of the supervisor also worked hard, often paid in hours.
-This presence culture becomes a "culture of justification" when one is not available to the supervisor, not available at the workplace.
-Not only from Nine2Five, but nowadays 24 / 7.
+So far, one of the easiest measurement criteria for performance in industrial society has been working time.
+Those who were present and under the control of their superiors also worked hard and were often paid purely for hours.
+This culture of attendance becomes a “culture of justification” when one is not available to the supervisor and is not available at the workplace.
+Not just from Nine2Five, but best now 24/7.

-In the "brains" are firmly anchored sayings such as "Stings under", only "Morgenstund has gold in the mouth" or joked jokes like "Take a half a day holiday," if someone already leaves the office at 18 clock.
+In the "brain stem" are firmly anchored sayings like "Oberstich unter", only "Morgenstund has gold in your mouth" or quirky jokes like "probably take half a day vacation" when someone leaves the office at 18pm.
 All signs of a culture of mistrust, a lack of acceptance of diversity, ie different life and work models.
-But also signs of fear, because the previous performance structure gave us security, a clear timeline, clear measurement criteria for service delivery, a clear career path from below "up to management", - and a clear separation of work and leisure, the latter, above all, a freedom from the intervention of the superior in the private life.
+But also a sign of fear, because the previous service structure gave us security, a clear schedule, clear measurement criteria for service delivery, a clear career path from below "up to management" - and a clear separation of work and leisure, the latter above all a freedom from the intervention of the superior in private life.

 Compromise prevents progress

-In many companies, therefore, a "compromise solution" is sought: One to two days Home Office with normal core time, ie presence on the computer from 9 to 17 clock, five-day week.
-Work-life balance on the weekend.
-Everything stays the same, thinking as well as doing.
+In many companies, therefore, a "compromise solution" is sought: one or two days of home office with normal core time, ie presence on the computer from 9 a.m. to 17 p.m., five-day week.
+Work-life balance at the weekend.
+So everything stays the same, in thinking as in doing.

 Surely this can be a relief.
 One saves on a few days the way to the company, the time in the suburban train or the stress in the car.
 But in reality one does not even use one third of the advantages of a virtual workplace.